Daily readings

 Monday, May 25, 2026

 Mary, Mother of The Church.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMary, Mother of The Church